 Upcoming Judges’ Training Clinics

 Each year, the SCA recruits judges from across the province to help run SCA Sanctioned Competitions.
 This year’s training courses will be conducted in-person, with the option to join virtually through Zoom.
+All sessions will be recorded and made available to all registrants following training.

 The judges’ training courses are open to any individuals including athletes, coaches, advisors, ex-athletes, ex-coaches, etc. The SCA highly recommends that all coaches/choreographers attend these courses.
 Understanding scoring is one of your most important responsibilities to your team and there is ABSOLUTELY no better way to understand this than to come to the courses, learn, and score routines yourself.
 You’ll equip yourself with the knowledge as well as the background for scoring methods.